MASILab/registration_tutorial/thorax_affine_niftireg/readme.md

 ## Registration pipeline, Affine (Thorax LDCT, SPORE, 1/6/2020)

-A working pipeline for Thorax CT registration.
+A working pipeline for Thorax CT affine registration.
 NIFTIREG is used as registration engine.
 Please contact Kaiwen (kaiwen.xu@vanderbilt.edu) for any issues.

 ### Methods